maverickactuary/1actuary/content/2marketplayers/index.md

 <p class="highlight"><strong>Segment 2: others with full product ranges.</strong> Long-term incumbents Aegon and LV= have been joined by four entrants and re-entrants: Canada Life, Guardian, HSBC and Scottish Widows.</p>

-**Prediction 3: there will be no breakthroughs into segment 1.** Membership will stay the same.
-The long-standing players have struggled to get the required protection focus, while the success of more recent entrants &ndash; or re-entrants &ndash; is unclear.
+**Prediction 3: there will be no breakthroughs into segment 1.** Long-standing players have struggled to get the required protection focus, while the success of more recent entrants &ndash; or re-entrants &ndash; is unclear.

 **Prediction 4: there will be more exits from segment 2.** Old Mutual Wealth has already [closed to new business](https://www.moneymarketing.co.uk/news/exclusive-ex-old-mutual-protection-arm-to-close-to-new-business/) and I think we're likely to see two more.

 <p class="highlight"><strong>Segment 3: companies with restricted product ranges.</strong> These are typically monoline Friendly Societies: The Exeter, British, Cirencester, Holloway, and Shepherds Friendly Societies offer Income Protection while OneFamily has an over-50s plan.</p>

+<p class="highlight"><strong>Segment 3: Friendly Societies with more limited product ranges.</strong> These include British, Cirencester, Holloway, and Shepherds Friendly Societies (Income Protection only), The Exeter (IP plus two niche life term products) and and OneFamily's over-50s plan (which includes a 20% critical illness component).</p>

 **Prediction 5: two Friendly Societies will develop enhanced protection offerings.** This means menu-based plans including life and critical illness products.